All blog posts

 Using AI to Scale PMax Creative Production

 The biggest constraint for PMax performance is creative volume.
 Google recommends refreshing assets every 2-4 weeks and maintaining 15+ images per asset group.
-For advertisers managing dozens of asset groups, this is a production bottleneck that AI can solve.
+For advertisers managing dozens of asset groups, this is a production bottleneck that AI can solve — our guide to creating 100 ad variants in one hour covers the exact modular framework that feeds PMax's appetite for diverse assets.

 AI-Powered Workflow